debibl/frontend-project-44/README.md

 ### Brain-GCD

-You need find the greatest common divisor of given numbers.
+You need to find the greatest common divisor of given numbers.

 To run the game: